Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: DarkHunter

+As stated in \cite{kill_chain} when the cyber kill chain framework is investigated, there are seven steps that adversaries must complete to reach their goals.
+A malicious traffic flow often belongs to one of the steps (e.g. Reconnaissance flow belongs to Step 1 and Exploit flow belongs to Step 4).
+Therefore, \textit{attack-related flows have high correlations with themselves but low correlations with benign flows, and vice versa}.

-Detected anomalous and normal network activities from EnsembleNet are put into two clusters: Abnormal and Normal.
-Attacks that were misclassified as legitimate behaviours are outliers of the Normal cluster; similarly, normal traffics that were wrongly predicted as threats are outliers of the Abnormal cluster.
-We can combine two unsupervised learning techniques, PCA \cite{garcia2015data} and LOF \cite{breunig2000lof}, to recognize those outliers so that intrusions can be further identified and the fidelity of attack alerts can be further improved.
+We put the detected anomalous and normal network records from EnsembleNet into two clusters: Abnormal and Normal.
+The mis-predictions in each cluster are the outliers of the cluster.
+So we can trim off some false alarms from the Abnormal cluster and find back some attacks from the Normal cluster, for which we utilize two unsupervised learning techniques: principal component analysis (PCA) \cite{garcia2015data} and local outlier factor (LOF) \cite{alshawabkeh2010accelerating}.